abuicke/tarot/major arcana/(19) The Sun/(19) The Sun.md

 ### Reversed

 1) Dissociation, depression, listlessness, lethargy.
-2) An unhappy turn of events (what seemed promising is now not going as hoped)
+2) An unhappy turn of events (what seemed promising is now not going as hoped).